sheymans/planntt/README.md

 ## Download for Mac OS X

-The latest version can be downloaded at <a href="http://planntt.com">planntt.com</a> or download the latest `dmg` from the [github releases](https://github.com/sheymans/planntt/releases/).
+The latest version can be downloaded from the [github releases](https://github.com/sheymans/planntt/releases/).

 ## Development